-- The 4-H FORESTER (Forest appreciation).
-In this project you take hikes, collect leaves, and learn a lot about the woods. - The 4-H WOODSMAN (Woodsmanship).
-You learn to be at home in the woods, how to use wildlife materials, and to practice safety in the forest. - The 4-H RANGER (Forest management).
-You do a bit of planting, cruising, pruning, and harvesting.
-You learn how forests are improved by forest management. - The 4-H TREE FARMER (Managing a forest yourself).
+The 4-H FORESTER (Forest appreciation).
+In this project you take hikes, collect leaves, and learn a lot about the woods.

+The 4-H WOODSMAN (Woodsmanship).
+You learn to be at home in the woods, how to use forest materials, and to practice safety in the forest.

+The 4-H RANGER (Forest management).
+You try your hand at some of the skills called for in managing a forest: surveying, mapping, cruising, planting, pruning, and the like.
+You learn how scientific know-how builds better stands.

+The 4-H TREE FARMER (Managing a forest yourself).
 You undertake a regular tree farming job on the home place or in a "borrowed" woods.
-This project is for boys 14 years and older.
+This project is for boys and girls 12 years and older.